 The combined academic and clinical services have an international reputation for the management of type 1 diabetes and its complications; obesity and diabetic foot disease, with particular interests in hypoglycaemia, use of technology in insulin delivery and monitoring, diabetes and mental health and metabolic surgery.
 Basic science research includes investigations into beta cell function and survival.

-The IAT trainees benefit from the expertise along the continuum of methodologies from basic science, experimental medicine, epidemiology, qualitative research, development and testing of complex interventions, and multi-national clinical studies in a number of areas within diabetes including:
+The IAT trainees benefit from the expertise along the continuum of methodologies from basic science, experimental medicine, epidemiology, qualitative research, development and testing of complex interventions, and multi-national clinical studies in a number of areas within diabetes and endocrinology including: